 Several recent articles suggest that inflammation associated with a faulty diet, lack of exercise, overweight and lack of vitamin D increases risk for autoimmune diseases.
 There is no strong evidence yet to show that any diet will cure auto-immune disease.

 Eighty percent of North Americans have X-ray evidence of osteoarthritis by age 65, and sixty percent have significant joint pain.
-Recent research suggests that osteoarthritis may be caused by inflammation, the same overactive immunity that causes heart attacks and auto-immune diseases.
+Osteoarthritis may be caused by inflammation, the same overactive immunity that causes heart attacks and auto-immune diseases.

 The Women's Health Initiative showed that an inflammatory diet is associated with increased hip fracture rates in women ages 50 to 63 and an anti-inflammatory diet is associated with less bone density loss in this same group of postmenopausal women.